Skip to main content

 QA Engineers

 Each persona has distinct patience, risk tolerance, and goals.
-The same flow looks different through different eyes — that's where the insight lives.
+Their context helps teams understand why the same flow can fail in different ways.

 SR